A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Introduction

 \subsection{Main Contributions}

-We consider the celebrated Q-learning algorithm implemented with a learning policy that is a convex combination (with parameter $\epsilon \in (0,1)$) of a uniform policy and the softmax policy (with temperature $\tau > 0$) induced by the current Q-function estimate.
-Our analysis framework also allows the design parameters $\epsilon$ and $\tau$ to be time-varying.
-See Algorithm~\ref{algo:Q-learning} for more details.
+For infinite-horizon discounted MDPs with finite state--action spaces, we study the classical tabular Q-learning algorithm implemented with a learning policy that is a convex combination (with parameter $\epsilon \in (0,1)$) of a uniform policy and a softmax policy (with temperature $\tau>0$) induced by the current Q-function estimate.

-\begin{itemize} \item \textbf{Finite-time analysis under minimal assumptions.} Under the assumption that there exists a policy inducing an \textit{irreducible} Markov chain, we establish a convergence rate for $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$, implying that the sample complexity required to achieve $\mathbb{E}[\|Q_k - Q^*\|_\infty] \le \epsilon$ is on the order of $\Tilde{\mathcal{O}}(\epsilon^{-2})$.
-We further characterize the dependence on the exploration parameters $\epsilon$, $\tau$, and other intrinsic quantities that capture the fundamental exploration properties of the underlying MDP.
+\begin{itemize} \item \textbf{Finite-time analysis under minimal assumptions.} We establish a last-iterate convergence rate for $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$, which implies a sample complexity of order $\widetilde{\mathcal{O}}(\xi^{-2})$ for achieving $\mathbb{E}[\|Q_k - Q^*\|_\infty] \le \xi$.
+We further characterize the dependence of this rate on the exploration parameters $\epsilon$ and $\tau$, as well as on other intrinsic quantities that capture the fundamental exploration properties of the underlying MDP.
 In addition, for the learning policy $\pi_k$ used at iteration $k$, we derive an explicit convergence rate for $\mathbb{E}[\|Q^{\pi_k} - Q^*\|_\infty^2]$.
-These results quantitatively show that on-policy Q-learning exhibits weaker exploration than its off-policy counterpart but enjoys a distinct exploitation advantage, as its learning policy converges to an optimal one rather than remaining fixed.
+Together, these results quantitatively demonstrate that on-policy Q-learning exhibits weaker exploration than its off-policy counterpart but enjoys a distinct exploitation advantage, as the learning policy itself converges to an optimal one rather than remaining stationary.
+Importantly, our analysis is developed under the assumption that there exists a policy inducing an \emph{irreducible} Markov chain.
+This assumption is the weakest among those used in the literature, and we further show that it is necessary even for the asymptotic convergence of Q-learning.
 Our theoretical findings are corroborated by numerical simulations.
-To the best of our knowledge, this is the first non-asymptotic analysis of on-policy Q-learning under minimal assumptions.